btarg/requiem-vault/content/Players/Concepts/Mechanics/Stats.md

 >[!tip] PER

 Used for [[Scanning]] for an enemy's [[Elemental Affinities]], for noticing weak points, hidden treasure, hidden enemies etc.
+Perception checks are a D20 + your Perception stat.
 ## 🧠 Wisdom

 >[!tip] WIS

 Used for Recalling Knowledge of any kind: essentially every Pathfinder 2E lore skill rolled into one.
 Also useful in social situations.
+Wisdom checks are a D20 + your Wisdom stat.

 ---
 Back to: [[index]]